etijskens/et-micc/tutorials/tutorial-2/TUTORIAL-2-3.rst

        end do
    end subroutine add

-The crucial thing here is that the result array *sumab* has ``intent(inout)``.
-If you qualify the intent of *sumab* as ``in`` you will not be able to overwrite it, whereas - surprisingly - qualifying it with ``intent(out)`` will force f2py to consider it as a lefthandside variable, which implies copying the result on returning.
+The crucial issue here is that the result array *sumab* has ``intent(inout)``.
+If you qualify the intent of *sumab* as ``in`` you will not be able to overwrite it, whereas - surprisingly - qualifying it with ``intent(out)`` will force f2py to consider it as a left hand side variable, which implies copying the result on returning.

 The code below does exactly the same but uses a function, not to return the result of the computation, but an error code.